Amrita-Blockchain-Research-Club/No-Code-SmartContract-Both-LLMs/README.md

 # No-Code-SmartContract-BARDAI

-Generates smart contract using BARD AI
+Generates smart contract using BARD AI and ChatGPT.

 We Didn't add API keys here, Just by adding API keys then we are good to go.